 Monthly funding amount: 1,400 euros (plus supplements if applicable) Duration of funding: 3 years of basic funding + 1 year extension on application (+ a possible further extension due to childcare, family responsibilities, disability or serious chronic illness).
 Announcement/application: As a rule, the application period is from 1 August to 30 September.
 Information on the eligibility requirements and application documents to be submitted can be found in the information sheet under Graduate Service.

 You can see how the application and selection process is structured in the graphic.

-Completion scholarships serve to bridge the transition between the submission of the dissertation and the final examination or disputation.
-Graduation scholarships are available to doctoral students who are in the final phase of their doctorate and whose doctoral procedure has been opened at the University of Erfurt.
+Completion scholarships serve to bridge the time between the submission of the dissertation and the final examination or disputation.

 You can find the statutes on the awarding of scholarships of the University of Erfurt here.

-These organisations for the promotion of talented young people award scholarships to students and doctoral candidates who stand out for their excellent performance as well as their social commitment.
-They reflect the various ideological, religious, political, economic or trade union-oriented currents in Germany.
+The following organisations promote talented young people and award scholarships to students and doctoral candidates, who stand out for their excellent performance as well as their social commitment.
+They reflect the various ideological, religious, political, economic or trade union-oriented movements in Germany.